 Operational resilience

-We expect all firms to have contingency plans to deal with major events and that the plans have been tested.
-Alongside the Bank we are actively reviewing the contingency plans of a wide range of firms.
+Alongside the Bank, we are actively reviewing the contingency plans of a wide range of firms.
 This includes firms’ assessments of operational risks, the ability of firms to continue to operate effectively and the steps firms are taking to serve and support their customers.

 Information security

 Cyber criminals are increasingly exploiting coronavirus related themes for their own gain.
-In the UK, the NCSC (National Cyber Security Centre) has detected more UK Government branded scams relating to coronavirus than any other subject.
+In the UK, the National Cyber Security Centre (NCSC) has detected more UK Government branded scams relating to coronavirus than any other subject.

-While alternative ways of working may be needed to enable business continuity, we expect firms to prioritise information security and ensure that adequate controls are in place to manage cyber threats and respond to major incidents.
-Firms should look to implement enhanced monitoring to protect end points, information and firm critical processes, including network connections and video conferencing software.
+While alternative ways of working may be needed to enable business continuity, we expect you to prioritise information security and ensure that adequate controls are in place to manage cyber threats and respond to major incidents.
+You should look to implement enhanced monitoring to protect end points, information and firm critical processes, including network connections and video conferencing software.

-We expect firms to proactively manage the increased risk during this unprecedented period.
+We expect you to proactively manage the increased risk.
 This includes:

-- ensuring that they continue to have appropriate governance and oversight arrangements
+• ensuring that you continue to have appropriate governance and oversight arrangements

-- reviewing the impact of coronavirus on their information and systems security defences, and taking action as needed
+• reviewing the impact of coronavirus on your information and systems security defences, and taking action as needed

 We are in regular contact with industry, the Government, trade associations and other regulators to understand the impact of coronavirus on firms’ operational resilience.
 In particular, we are working closely with industry to ensure that workarounds and continuity actions do not adversely impact firms’ information security controls and their ability to provide services to customers.

-Please check the National Cyber Security Centre for advice on how to keep your organisation secure.
-To subscribe to up-to-date cyber threat information please see the Cyber Security Information Sharing Partnership (CiSP).
+Please check the NCSC for advice on how to keep your organisation secure.
+To subscribe to up-to-date cyber threat information, please see the Cyber Security Information Sharing Partnership (CiSP).

 Market trading and reporting